Westchester County New York, Neutral Ground in the American Revolution Suffered Their Own Horrific War

 David R. Wagner’s portrayal of Death of Colonel Greene and his African American guards who gave their lives to try and protect him.

-Last years of the War.
 Author Cooper wrote in 1821 that “the law of the neutral ground is the law of the strongest.”
 Horrific episodes of looting, even rape and murder continued unabated.
 The Cowboys under Lt.
 Colonel De Lancey proved to be the most ruthless and shockingly hideous in their actions.
 Colonel Christopher Greene, hero of the Battle of Redbank and commander of the first corps of African Americans, the 1st Rhode Island, was murdered by De Lancey’s men.
-On May 14, 1781, he, Major Ebenezer Flagg, and several black soldiers who formed a ring around their officers and fought to the death, were attacked at their headquarters on the Croton River and subsequently killed.
+On May 14, 1781, he, Major Ebenezer Flagg, and several black soldiers were attacked at their headquarters on the Croton River and subsequently killed.
+The black soldiers had courageously formed a ring around their officers and fought to the death trying to defend them.
 What made the act so monstrously atrocious was the fact that Greene’s body was chopped up and disfigured in the most grotesque and unspeakable fashion.
 From one account “his body was found in the woods, about a mile distant from his tent, cut, and mangled in the most shocking way.”
 It is believed that De Lancey ordered the barbaric act as retaliation for Greene having commanded black troops.

 British evacuate New York City